Signature of Joseph Bridger Sr.

 I organized my all my source documents to prove my line of descent from Joseph Bridger and submitted them for membership in the Bridger Family Association.
 My documents were approved and I was admitted as a voting member of the Bridger Family Association in the spring before the Bridger Family Reunion of 2010 took place.

-One of the most exciting artifacts that have been found at Whitemarsh was a wine bottle seal bearing a seal with three crabs from the Bridger coat-of-arms.
+One of the most exciting artifacts that has been found at Whitemarsh was a wine bottle seal bearing a seal with three crabs from the Bridger coat-of-arms.
+(Photo below)

 PLEASE GO TO www.bridgerfamilyassociation.com for more info on the Bridger Family Association.

-If you have any questions, you may leave a message in the comment section of this website or contact BFA President Jean Tombs at email@example.com
+If you have any questions about the BFA, you may leave a message in the comment section of this website or contact BFA President Jean Tombs at [email protected]

 My line of descent from Joseph Bridger down to me follows:

 1 Joseph Bridger b: 1628 in Woodmancote Manor, Dursley, Gloucestershire, England d: 15 Apr 1686 in Whitemarsh, Isle of Wight Co., VA

 .+Hester Pitt b: 1631 in Dursley, Gloucestershire, England m: 1644 in Gloucestershire, England d: 1711 in Isle of Wight, VA